March 28, 2004

 was my real fear.
 Glenn mentioned that piece of metal flipped up

-in the air!
-This just a well could have ended up in This just a well could have ended up in
+This just a well could have ended up in

 someone’s spokes etc. and a pileup would have ensured.
 I guess we